cptdanko/java_spring_boot_thymeleaf_wines/README.md

 This repository showcases a simple Java entreprise app that aims to analyse Wine data with regards to wines manufactured in Australia.

 ### Technology used
-Java 1.8
+- Java 1.8
-Java Server Faces (JSF 2.1.7)
+- Java Server Faces (JSF 2.1.7)
-Spring Boot (2.2.2)
+- Spring Boot (2.2.2)
-Junit (4.2)
+- Junit (4.2)
-Vanilla Javascript to toggle Wine View
+- Vanilla Javascript to toggle Wine View in the UI

 # Installation and setup (for Eclipse)
 This project was built using Eclipse IDE, so the installation instructions here would be to set it up with Eclipse.